-If you've been watching the 2020 Masters live streaming -- the one without commentators -- then you no doubt have heard a constant humming as the players take on Augusta National.
+If you've been watching the 2022 Masters live streaming or on TV then you no doubt have heard a constant humming as the players take on Augusta National.

 Given how perfect things are at Augusta National, it might seem strange that this noise isn't going away.
 However, the noise isn't going away for a good reason.